 An existing 24" CMP (Point of Interest A) is located at the low point of the road lying west of the proposed parking lot.
-The drainage area for this pipe does not increase due to the proposed parking lot and results of the stormwater model demonstrate that the culvert will convey storm peak flows up to and including the 2-year storm event in existing conditions under the road.
+The drainage area for this pipe does not change due to the proposed parking lot and results of the stormwater model demonstrate the 24" culvert conveys storm peak flows up to and including the 2-year storm event in existing conditions under the road.
 Larger storms reviewed, including the 10-, and 100-year storm events, result in the overtopping of the road in existing conditions.
-To reduce the impact of the proposed parking lot on this road due to the increase of stormwater, a 15" pipe is proposed to run next to the 24" CMP.
+To reduce the impact of the proposed parking lot on this road, a 15" pipe is proposed to run next to the 24" CMP.
 The 15" pipe increases stormwater flows in the 2- and 100-year storm events to Longview Lake; however, stormwater does not overtop the road in the 2- or 10-year proposed conditions and stormwater flowing over the road is reduced in the 100-year storm event.
 Increases in flowrates from the stormwater study are summarized below: